 The model evaluation of all gridded environmental variables including pCO_2 is performed for the annual mean and the seasonal cycle both globally and within each of the 45 MARCATS regions.
-For the seasonal analysis, for each variable, a climatological monthly anomaly is calculated as the difference between the variable x for a given month and its climatological annual mean.

-- 155 The evaluation of the seasonal amplitude is then performed using the bias between observed and simulated root mean square (RMS) of their monthly anomalies.
+For the seasonal analysis a climatological monthly anomaly is calculated, for each variable, as the difference between the variable x for a given month and its climatological annual mean.
+The evaluation of the seasonal amplitude is then performed using the bias between observed and simulated root mean square (rms) of their monthly anomalies.
 A positive bias represents a larger simulated seasonal amplitude than derived from the observations.
-The temporal shift between observed and simulated seasonal cycles is also assessed from the Pearson correlation coefficient (no units) of the regression between monthly times series simulated by MOM6-COBALT and those extracted from the observations.
-These comparisons not only serve to assess the overall model's performance in reproducing observations but - also help identifying potential discrepancies between observed and simulated environmental fields (e.g., SST, SSS) that are used by the two-step neuronal network coastal-SOM-FFN to generate the continuous pCO_2 climatology.
+The temporal shift between the observed and simulated seasonal cycles is also assessed from the Pearson correlation coefficient (no units) of the regression between monthly times series simulated by MOM6-COBALT and those extracted from the observations.
+These comparisons not only serve to assess the overall model performance in reproducing observations but also help to identify potential discrepancies between observed and simulated environmental fields (e.g., SST, SSS) that are used by the two-step neuronal network coastal SOM-FFN to generate the continuous pCO_2 climatology.
 We use two metrics to evaluate SOCATv6 spatial and temporal coverage.
-First, we evaluate the spatial coverage at the MARCATS scale by computing the percent surface area sampled by SOCATv6 data for each MARCATS.
-A 50 % spatial coverage means that SOCATv6 data are available in 50 % of the 0.25° x 0.25° cells included in this specific MARCATS (this metric is used in Fig.
+First, we evaluate the spatial coverage at the MARCATS region scale by computing the percent surface area sampled by SOCATv6 data for each MARCATS region.
+A 50% spatial coverage means that SOCATv6 data are available in 50 % of the $0.25^{\circ} \times 0.25^{\circ}$ cells included in this specific MARCATS region (this metric is used in Fig. 1a).
+Second, we evaluate the ability of SOCATv6 to capture the seasonality at the grid cell scale by computing the number of months where there is at least one SOCATv6 pCO_2 measurement for each $0.25^{\circ} \times 0.25^{\circ}$ grid cell.
+An 8-month temporal coverage means that 8 out of the 12 months are sampled at least once in this grid cell (this metric is used in Fig. 6a).

-- 165 1a).
-Second, we evaluate the ability of SOCATv6 to capture the seasonality at the grid cell scale by computing the number of months where at least one SOCATv6 pCO2 measurement for each 0.25° x 0.25° grid cells.
-A 8-months temporal coverage means that 8 out of the 12 months are sampled at least once in this grid cell (this metric is used in Fig. 6a). - Finally, from this global and regional spatio-temporal evaluation, we label the model to coastal-SOM-FFN agreement ('high', 'medium' and 'low') for each MARCATS and identify regions for which our results are the most robust for further in-depth analysis of the processes driving the coastal pCO2 dynamics.
-The labels of agreement are based on 3 criteria: First, we assess whether the simulated annual mean pCO2 is within 20 μatm of the one extracted from the coastal-SOM-FFN.
-This threshold of 20 μatm roughly corresponds to the globally averaged pCO2 gradient between the atmosphere and the coastal sea surface (Laruelle et al., 2018).
-The second and third criteria evaluate the magnitude and phasing of the simulated pCO2 seasonal cycle against the coastal-SOM-FFN, using an absolute bias in the seasonal magnitude < 20 μatm and a Pearson coefficient > 0.5 as threshold.
-The agreement is considered 'high' when the 3 criteria are fulfilled, 'medium' when criteria 2 and 3 are satisfied and 'low' when only one or zero criteria is met on the seasonality.
+Finally, from this global and regional spatiotemporal evaluation, we label the agreement between the model and coastal SOM-FFN ("high", "medium" and "low") for each MARCATS region and identify regions for which our results are the most robust for further in-depth analysis of the processes driving the coastal pCO_2 dynamics.
+The labels of agreement are based on three criteria.
+First, we assess whether the simulated annual mean pCO_2 is within 20 μatm of the one extracted from the coastal SOM-FFN.
+This threshold of 20 μatm roughly corresponds to the globally averaged pCO_2 gradient between the atmosphere and the coastal sea surface (Laruelle et al., 2018).
+The second and third criteria evaluate the magnitude and phasing of the simulated pCO_2 seasonal cycle against the coastal SOM-FFN using an absolute bias in the seasonal magnitude <20 μatm and a Pearson coefficient > 0.5 as a threshold.
+The agreement is considered "high" when the three criteria are fulfilled, "medium" when criteria 2 and 3 are satisfied, and "low" when only one (or no) criterion is met for the seasonality.